Lissy93/dashy/docs/authentication.md

 You can also prevent any user from writing changes to disk, using `preventWriteToDisk`.
 Or prevent any changes from being saved locally in browser storage, using `preventLocalSave`.
 Both properties can be found under [`appConfig`](./docs/configuring.md#appconfig-optional).

 To disable all UI config features, including View Config, set `disableConfiguration`.
+Alternatively you can disable UI config features for all non admin users by setting `disableConfigurationForNonAdmin` to true.

 ### Security